 Information Requirements (IR).

-The common dime officer on OIC of the conit conduction the metrol comics and a The commanding officer or OIC of the unit conducting the patrol carries out a map reconnaissance and identifies the patrol route.
-At this point he/she should identify: Way points; Planned Halts; Vulnerable points; Obstacles (consider engineering attachments).
+.
+The commanding officer or OIC of the unit conducting the natural corrige out of

+The commanding officer or OIC of the unit conducting the patrol carries out a map reconnaissance and identifies the patrol route.
+At this point he/she

+should identify:

+Way points;

+Planned Halts;

+Vulnerable points;

+Obstacles (consider engineering attachments).

 If possible, a route reconnaissance is carried out.

-The patrol leader issues an order in line with the FRAGO attached at Annex H which includes: • Patrol-specific task organization, including an advance guard, flank security, rear guard and command elements.
+The patrol leader issues an order in line with the FRAGO attached at Annex H

+which includes:

+Patrol-specific task organization, including an advance guard, flank

+security, rear guard and command elements.

 Leader locations within the patrol.

-Patrol route (to include a navigation plan with rendezvous points, vulnerable points, reporting lines/ points, key terrain features, possible communications blackspots).
+• Patrol route (to include a navigation plan with rendezvous points,

+vulnerable points, reporting lines/ points, key terrain features, possible communications blackspots).

+March order.

 Responsibilities (at halts, in case of vehicle breakdown).

 Behavior under threat/ contact (incl.
 IED/ UXO, obstacles).

 Rehearsals conducted for behavior under threat.

 Observation responsibilities.

 Casualty evacuation responsibilities.

-Liaison and engagement requirements and responsibilities.
+• Liaison and engagement requirements and responsibilities.

 Information Requirements whilst on patrol.

 Reporting procedures.

-The commanding officer considers following attachments to the patrol: • Interpreters (mandatory).
-Host Nation representatives. • EOD Team. • C-IED Team.
+The commanding officer considers following attachments to the patrol:

+Interpreters (mandatory).

+Host Nation representatives.

+• EOD Team.

+• C-IED Team.

 Engineering attachments for mobility.

 Unmanned Aerial Vehicle (UAS)/ISR support.

 Engagement Team, including females (mandatory).

-A sustainment plan is in place and the patrol can fully self-sustain for the duration of the operation.
-The patrol members prepare themselves and their personal equipment and rehearses immediate actions supervised by the commanding officer.
-Engineer assets, if available, are located near the front of the patrol to respond quickly to obstacles or for IED/UXO disposal.
-Conduct The patrol maintains all-round security and observation throughout the conduct of the task.
+A sustainment plan is in place and the patrol can fully self-sustain for the

+duration of the operation.
+The patrol members prepare themselves and their personal equipment and

+rehearses immediate actions supervised by the commanding officer.

+Engineer assets, if available, are located near the front of the patrol to

+respond quickly to obstacles or for IED/UXO disposal.

+Conduct

+The patrol maintains all-round security and observation throughout the

+conduct of the task.

 The patrol avoids unnecessary stops.
+If required, freedom of movement is

+enforced.

+Vehicle overwatch positions are established to provide fire support to

+dismounted troops.

-If required, freedom of movement is enforced.
-Vehicle overwatch positions are established to provide fire support to dismounted troops.
-Village entry points are controlled when engagement is conducted in urbanized areas.
+Village entry points are controlled when engagement is conducted in

+urbanized areas. ┟────┤

 The commanding officer exercises C2 during the patrol.
-He/she Adjusts formation and distances based on threat level or incidents.
+He/sheAdjusts formation and distances based on threat level or incidents.

 Maintains communication with patrol elements during the move.

-Provides regular movement updates • 110viues regular movement upuales I
+Provides regular movement updates

+Le riovides regular movement apuales L